m-kim/m-kim/README.md

 ### Hi, I'm Mark.

 I'm a research engineer at Qualcomm on the Graphics Research Team.
-I'm currently working on real-time ray tracing.
+I'm currently working on ray tracing.

 Previously, I was a computer scientist at Oak Ridge National Laboratory.
 I did in situ scientific visualization for HPC.